-(2) Substitute the describing noun with a phrase that means the same thing.

-(3) Substitute the describing adjective with an adverb that means the same thing.

-(4) Substitute other parts of speech that mean the same thing and show that one word or phrase describes the other.

-(5) If it is unclear that only one thing is meant, change the phrase so that this is clear.

-(1) Substitute the describing noun with an adjective that means the same thing.

-For I will give you a mouth and wisdom ...
-(Luke 21:15a ULT)

-For I will give you wise words ...

-Walk in a manner that is worthy of God, who calls you into his own kingdom and glory.
-(1 Thessalonians 2:12b ULT)

-You should walk in a manner that is worthy of God, who calls you to his own glorious kingdom.

-(2) Substitute the describing noun with a phrase that means the same thing.

-For I will give you a mouth and wisdom ...
-(Luke 21:15a ULT)

-for I will give you words of wisdom.

-You should walk in a manner that is worthy of God, who calls you into his own kingdom and glory.
-(1 Thessalonians 2:12b ULT)

-You should walk in a manner that is worthy of God, who calls you to his own kingdom of glory.

-(3) Substitute the describing adjective with an adverb that means the same thing.

-If you are willing and obedient ...
-(Isaiah 1:19a ULT)

-If you are willingly obedient ...

-(4) Substitute other parts of speech that mean the same thing and show that one word or phrase describes the other.

-If you are willing and obedient ...
-(Isaiah 1:19a ULT)

-The adjective "obedient" can be substituted with the verb "obey."

-if you obey willingly ...

-(4) and (5) If it is unclear that only one thing is meant, change the phrase so that this is clear.

-We look forward to receiving the blessed hope and appearing of the glory of our great God and Savior Jesus Christ.
-(Titus 2:13b ULT)

-The noun "glory" can be changed to the adjective "glorious" to make it clear that Jesus' appearing is what we hope for.
-Also, "Jesus Christ" can be moved to the front of the phrase and "great God and Savior" put into a relative clause that describes the one person, Jesus Christ.

-We look forward to receiving what we are longing for, the blessed and glorious appearing of Jesus Christ, who is our great God and Savior.

-unfoldingWord® Translation Academy
+For I will give you a mouth and wisdom (Luke 21:15a ULT) For I will give you wise words Walk in a manner that is worthy of God, who calls you into his own kingdom and glory .
+(1 Thessalonians 2:12b ULT) You should walk in a manner that is worthy of God, who calls you to his own glorious kingdom .
+(2) Substi tute the describing noun with a phrase that means the same thing.
+For I will give you a mouth and wisdom (Luke 21:15a ULT) for I will give you words of wisdom .
+You should walk in a manner that is worthy of God, who calls you into his own kingdom and glory .
+(1 Thessalonians 2:12b ULT) You should walk in a manner that is worthy of God, who calls you to his own kingdom of glory .
+(3) Substi tute the describing adjective with an adverb that means the same thing.
+If you are willing and obedient (Isaiah 1:19a ULT) If you are willingly obedient (4) Substi other. tute other parts of speech that mean the same thing and show that one word or phrase describes the If you are willing and obedient (Isaiah 1:19a ULT) The adjec ctive "obedient" can be substituted with the verb "obey." if you obey willingly (4) and (5 ) If it is unclear that only one thing is meant, change the phrase so that this is clear.
+We look forward to receiving the blessed hope and appearing of the glory of our great God and Savior Jesus Christ .
+(Titus 2:13b ULT) for.
+Also, ' "glory" can be changed to the adjective "glorious" to make it clear that Jesus' appearing is what we hope "Jesus Christ" can be moved to the front of the phrase and "great God and Savior" put into a relative clause ribes the one person, Jesus Christ.
+We look forward to receiving what we are longing for, the blessed and glorious appearing of Jesus Christ, who is our great God and Savior .

+Doublet